Pearson-Higher-Ed/component-archetype/README.consume.md

 React and ReactDOM are external dependencies required to use this component.
 They are npm-installable or available from a third-party [CDN](https://cdnjs.com/libraries/react/).

-This component targets the styling in the [Pearson Elements SDK](https://www.npmjs.com/package/pearson-elements).
+Pearson has created a library to assist developers in creating a user interface with styles and atomic components that are pre-approved by the design team, known as the [Pearson Elements SDK](https://www.npmjs.com/package/pearson-elements).

 ## Cross-browser Compatibility